 The last week has been crazy!
 I haven’t even had a chance to blog!
 On Tuesday (27th Jan) I started installing my new site-specific chromatic light work Your Colour Perception at Castlefield Gallery’s New Art Spaces Federation House on it’s […]

-My blog has been about my long journey of discovery following my BA and into the MA in Fine Art.
+Added Bright to my name as homage to my Dad who inspired my love of art.This blog is about my journey through the BA and now the MA.
 Looking back it’s interesting to see how I keep returning to swimming as a theme.
 But hopefully with greater depth of understanding each time.

 This month sees the culmination of a two-year project at Siobhan Davies Dance, one of the country’s most distinctive dance companies.
 Choreographer Davies has paired dance artists with visual and applied artists to bring their creative practices together and create new works ranging from performance to film and installation.
 The commissioned dance artists are Henry Montes, Sarah Warsop, Gill Clarke and Deborah Saxon who are partnered respectively with Marcus Coates, Tracey Rowledge and Lucy Skaer.
 Henry Montes and Deborah Saxon have also made a piece together with Bruce Sharp.
 Here, three of the visual artists relate their experiences.